passcod/blook/src/technical/starting-electronics/index.md

 cured into rigid sheets prior to manufacture, typically by a different factory ([Neil\_UK (2018)](https://electronics.stackexchange.com/q/356072)).

+Finally, on top of the front and back outer layers several coatings are done:

+- a protective non-conductive coating called the **solder mask**, which masks off the areas that _don't_ need to be soldered or conductive (this is what gives the typical green colour of PCBs, though other colours are available but more expensive).
+- a protective conductive coating applied to the non-solder-masked areas, called the **surface finish**.
+This is either HASL (Hot Air Solder Leveling), which covers the exposed copper in solder, Lead-Free HASL (HASL but with lead-free solder), or ENIG (Electro-less Nickel and Immersion Gold), which is a nickel coating that is further finished with a thin gold plating, and gives the characteristic yellow colour of pads.
+HASL is cheap, Lead-free HASL is a bit more expensive, and ENIG is expensive.
+Typically I'll use HASL for prototyping (as long as you're not licking the board, leaded HASL is fine).
+- a decorative printed ink layer called the silkscreen, which provides text and graphics, such as for reference designators (used for hand-assembly and debugging), connector port names, assembly instructions, branding, revision/version information, etc. This is typically a single colour, often white unless a lighter solder mask colour is used like yellow or white; in some fabs multi-colour silkscreens are available (but expensive).

 ## Traces, planes, pours, thermal reliefs

 A **trace** or track is a continuous bit of conductor within a PCB.
 Typically a trace is on a single